 - You fell in love with a top-sporter but aren’t at all interested in the fame element.

-Whatever your motivation, I wonder if you’ve really thought about your hopes and dreams for the relationship, and how they fit into the reality.
-It’s vital that you know what motivates you to stay in the relationship and whether your needs will be met sufficiently..
+Whatever your motivation, be sure to think about how your hopes and dreams for the relationship befit the reality.
+It’s vital you’re aware of what truly motivates you to stay in the relationship and whether your needs will be met sufficiently.

 Sport is all about emotion